pygame/pygame/docs/reST/tut/MoveIt.rst

 direction that the object is moving in.
 The first part, where we go through and check True for each variable, is where we will add to the position of the object, much like before.
 Right controls horizontal, and top controls vertical positions.

+Additionally, we've removed the magic number present previously, and replaced it with the constants WIDTH, HEIGHT, SPRITE_WIDTH, and SPRITE_HEIGHT.
+These values represent the screen width and height, along with the width and height of the object displayed on the screen.

 The second part, where the position is being checked, ensures that the position is within the confines of our screen.
 With this in place, we need to make sure that